OpenSourceDUTH/Website/src/content/blog/grcpc-hits-duth-and-we-are-behind-it.md

 - **Our Team Members:**
 For making all this possible by organizing the event and volunteering on the day of the contest.

+- **The Sponsors:** For their valuable support and faith in the next generation of programmers.
+Their contribution is vital to the success of the event.
+World, Campeon Gaming, Yodeck Aegean Airlines and Software Competitiveness International

 - **All of you** who decided to come and participate in GRCPC 2025!